goposky/layer7-cicd/README.md

 - You have a valid CA API gateway developer license

 #### Note
 Most of the steps listed below involve using a command-line terminal.
-The commands listed here are written in `bash`.
+The commands listed here were written and tested in a `bash` terminal.
 If you are using a non-bash terminal (for example, the Windows command prompt), use the equivalent commands wherever applicable.

 #### Setup
 This section describes preparatory steps which need to be done one time.